budget-project-ec327/BUdget-exe/README.md

 Run "BUdgetProjectFinal.exe" within the folder to start application.

-NOTE: Application currently runs on windows.
+NOTE: Application only runs on windows.